Blog / Beginner's handbook / How to Start a Streetwear Brand in 6 Steps

 Source: Statista

-There are ways you can track these conversations and know what’s trending in streetwear fashion.
+There are ways you can track these conversations and learn about the current consumer preferences in streetwear fashion.
 Use social listening tools like Mention or Google Trends.
 Once you spot a trend you like, hop on it and create a design that beats the competition.

 You can also offer customers the option to pre-order items.
-That’ll give you an idea of whether there’s a demand for your product or not.
+That’ll give you an idea of whether there’s a demand for your product.

 Build a community